 The Tulsa Oilers were the strongest team in the Western League for a decade, winning the pennant in 1920, ‘22, ‘27, ‘28 and ‘29.
-The name continues in the Central Hockey League’s Tulsa Oilers.
-The Tulsa Drillers, a AA affiliate of the Colorado Rockies, a Major League club, play in downtown Tulsa.
+The name has continued in the hockey league’s Tulsa Oilers.
+The Tulsa Drillers baseball team, a AA affiliate for the Major League, arrived in Tulsa from Lafayette, Louisiana, in 1977.

-In baseball’s first official night game, the Independence, Kansas, Producers lost to Muskogee Chiefs 13 to 3 on April 28, 1930.
-The game was played under portable lights supplied by the Negro National League’s famed Kansas City Monarchs.
+In baseball’s first official night game, the Producers, a company town baseball team in Independence, Kansas, lost to Muskogee Chiefs 13 to 3 on April 28, 1930.
+The game played under portable lights supplied by the Negro National League’s famed Kansas City Monarchs.

-“More than 250 producing wells once dotted these hill,” notes the Olinda Oil Museum and Trail near Brea, California.
+Hundreds of wells once pumped oil around the Olinda Oil Museum and Trail near Brea, California.

-The Independence Producers were one of the 96 teams in the National Association of Professional Baseball Leagues, now known as Minor League Baseball.
+The Independence Producers were one of the 96 teams in the National Association of Professional Baseball Leagues, later known as Minor League Baseball.

 Iola Gasbags and Borger Gassers

-From a booming town in Kansas thanks to natural gas, the Iola Gasbags are pictured in 1904.
+A natural gas boom in Kansas led to a baseball team being named the Iola Gasbags, pictured here in 1904.
 Photo courtesy National Baseball Hall of Fame Library.

 In 1903, the players renamed themselves the Iola Gaslighters — but had a change of heart and reverted to the original name the following season.

-In the Texas Panhandle, the Borger Gassers disappeared after the 1955 season, despite Gordon Nell hitting a record-setting 49 homers in 1947.
+In the Texas Panhandle, the petroleum-related town baseball team Borger Gassers disappeared after the 1955 season, despite Gordon Nell hitting a record-setting 49 homers in 1947.
 Team owners blamed television and air-conditioning for reducing minor league baseball attendance and profitability.

 In Beaumont, Texas, site of the great Spindletop oil discovery of 1901, minor league baseball lasted for decades under several names.
 The first team, the Beaumont Oil Gushers of the South Texas League, was fielded in 1903.
 By the 1904 season the team was known as the Millionaires and then the Oilers before becoming the Beaumont Exporters in 1920.